Manufacturing in Australia: History

 The contribution of manufacturing to Australia's gross domestic product peaked in the 1960s at 25%, and had dropped to 13% by 2001–2 and 10.5% by 2005–6.

 In 2004–05, the manufacturing industry exported products worth $67,400 million, and employed 1.1 million people.

+Australia's economic complexity -- a measure of a country's ability to manufacture and export complex goods -- was ranked 102nd in the world in 2024.
+The Economic Complexity Index rankings are compiled by the Harvard Kennedy School's Growth Lab.
+Tim Cheston, Senior Research Manager at the Growth Lab, commented on Australia's sustained fall in the rankings: “You have fallen just behind Bangladesh and Senegal in what you’re able to produce within your goods exports today… Also Australia has fallen from its ranking of 63rd in the year 2000".

 In 2000–2001, $3.3 billion was spent on assistance to the manufacturing industry, with 40% going to the textile, clothing and footwear industry and the passenger motor vehicle industry.
 At that time, manufacturing accounted for 48% of exports, and 45% of Australian research and development.
+From 2000, the resource boom saw the Australian dollar soar on exchanges, making exports expensive on the global stage and imports exceptionally cheap.

 In 2007, the breakdown of manufacturing by state, and the fraction of gross state product (GSP) which it contributed, were as follows:

 Between 2001 and 2007, the approximate breakdown by industry changed as follows:

+By 2021 the number of people employed in manufacturing dropped to 6.2% of the workforce.
+In 2025, Incat Tasmania manufactured the world's largest battery-electric ship.

 Food processing

 The food and beverage manufacturing industry is the largest in Australia.
 The sectors include the following: